ardanlabs/gotraining/topics/go/README.md

 You must constantly make sure your mental model of your projects are clear.
 When you can't remember where a piece of logic is or you can't remember how something works, you are losing your mental model of the code.
 This is a clear indication that refactoring is a must.
 Focus time on structuring code that provides the best mental model possible and code review for this as well.

-**Quotes**

-_"Let's imagine a project that's going to end up with a million lines of code or more.
-The probability of those projects being successful in the United States these days is very low - well under 50%.
-That's debatable. - Tom Love (inventor of Objective C)_

-_100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

 How much code in that box do you think you can maintain a mental model of in your head?
 I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
 If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
 That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

 **Quotes**

+_"Let's imagine a project that's going to end up with a million lines of code or more.
+The probability of those projects being successful in the United States these days is very low - well under 50%.
+That's debatable." - Tom Love (inventor of Objective C)_

+_"100k lines of code fit inside a box of paper." - Tom Love (inventor of Objective C)_

+_"Good engineering is less about finding the "perfect" solution and more about understanding the tradeoffs and being able to explain them."_ - JBD

 _"Making things easy to do is a false economy.
 Focus on making things easy to understand and the rest will follow." - Peter Bourgon_

-_"The hardest bugs are those where your mental model of the situation is just wrong, so you can't see the problem at all" - Brian Kernighan_
+_"The hardest bugs are those where your mental model of the situation is just wrong, so you can't see the problem at all." - Brian Kernighan_

 _"Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan_